 Your lender may have additional requirements, as well.
 You may be asked to write a letter of explanation in order to account for major swings in your income history, or your employer may be asked to provide a letter to explain the way you receive your earnings if you, for example, work for commission.
-Always check with your underwriter or mortgage broker directly to ensure you’ve provided all the necessary documentation and information required.
+Always check with your lender to ensure you’ve provided all the necessary documentation and information required.

 What credit score do I need to get a mortgage with an irregular income?

 It’s highly likely that your lender will pull your credit history, including your credit score, when qualifying you to buy a house.

 While minimum credit score requirements vary depending on which lender you borrow from, generally speaking, a higher credit score may lead to more favorable loan terms, including lower mortgage rates and higher loan amount caps.
 There may also be a certain minimum credit score that can disqualify you from receiving a loan at all.

 That said, your credit score is just one part of your overall financial profile, and many lenders are willing to look past an imperfect credit history if you have other qualifying financial factors.
 When you have an inconsistent income, your lender might require more information than they would of other borrowers, but this just gives you a better opportunity to give them a holistic look at your financial standing.